Helping you get the compensation you need

 Injury claims for 'anonymous' or 'protected parties'

-Can we claim compensation if my child is hurt by a dangerous or defective toy?
+What if my child was hurt by a dangerous or defective toy?

 Usually, yes.
 Companies that manufacture children's toys are held to a higher standard of safety and have a special responsibility to ensure their products are safe for use by children.
 Despite this, each year around 35,000 British children are injured in accidents involving toys.